O'Tooles GAA: Football

 An amalgamation of O'Tooles and another local club Emeralds brought the golden age of football to the Seville Place club.
 The 1916 Dublin Intermediate Football Championship which was played in 1917 due to the number of players interned after the 1916 Rising heralded the beginning of the club's most successful football teams.

 From 1918 to 1931, O'Tooles won 10 Dublin Senior Football Championship titles and produced the county's first five-in-a-row club team.
 During this period the club also contributed the majority of players to All-Ireland Senior Football Championship winning Dublin teams, including producing All-Ireland winning captains in Paddy Carey and Paddy McDonnell.

 Hurling

 A Dublin Intermediate Hurling Championship was won 1956 and 1961 with a Dublin Junior Hurling Championship arriving in 1982.
 In 1969, O’Tooles made the breakthrough and won their first Dublin Senior Hurling Championship.
 Further success was achieved in 1977, 1984 and 1990.

 During the 1990s, O'Tooles who three county titles in a row in 1995, 1996 and 1997 and reached the Leinster Senior Club Hurling Championship final in 1996.

 In 2002, O’Tooles defeated north side rivals and defending champions Craobh Chiaráin after a replay on a score line of 1–13 to 2–7.

 Present day

-As of 2022, they currently compete in the Division 2 league and the Senior 3 championship in hurling.
+As of 2025, they currently compete in the Division 3 league and the Intermediate championship in hurling.

-In football they are in the Division 3 league and the Dublin Intermediate Football Championship.
+In football they are in the Division 4 league and the Dublin Intermediate Football Championship.